Literature / Chakona Space

 Narration: Neal’s old shotgun only looked old fashioned; the rings along the barrel and the ‘choke’ were magnetic.
 When used with solid rounds, the weapon did double duty as a baby rail-gun, boosting the speed of the projectile far beyond what the gunpowder could do.

-- Marshmallow Hell: Appears in one of the associated illustrations.
+- Marshmallow Hell: Appears in one chapter of the Tales of the Folly series.
+It gets reinforced by the associated illustration.
 If you read carefully, there are others scattered around.

 - Massive Numbered Siblings:

 - Many Chakats fall into this but the Goldfur / Forestwalker household is heading into overdose with this one.

 - Goldfur fathered 2 (Malena, Lupu), Garrek x Goldfur 2x, Garrek x Malena (Triplets!), Midnight x Forest (Twins), Forest x Midnight, Boyce x Midnight, Boyce x Forest, Kris x Katrina, Kris x Leanna, Leanna x Katrina.
 Since Goldendale is still living with Goldfur and Forest: Dale x Lupu.
 (Dale x Swiftwalk on the way.)